Visual Studio Code extension for AMP Validator & Snippets

 ⚡|amp|⚡4ads|amp4ads|⚡4email|amp4email (case insensitive)

-All AMP HTML validator Errors/Warnings are reported in PROBLEMS view
+All AMP validator Errors/Warnings are reported in PROBLEMS view

 (Open the panel by